Steele’s Book Reviews

 (Winter 2015, Issue 75)

-Deadly Pleasures Magazine (Spring 2010, Issue 61) Reprinted below.
-With permission.
-Thanks to George Easter.
+Deadly Pleasures Magazine (Spring 2010, Issue 61) Reprinted below with permission.

 One of DP's faithful subscribers and sometime contributor (who also helps choose the nominees for the Barry Thriller Award), Steele Curry is also a huge fan of Deon Meyer.
 Here are his reviews of two of Deon's earlier works: DEAD BEFORE DYING (Little, Brown, $24.95).
 Rating: A+ For sheer reading pleasure, it’s hard to beat Deon Meyer’s books set in post-apartheid South Africa.

 Written with verve and punch, DEAD BEFORE DYING is a tale of both redemption and revenge, featuring Captain Mat Joubert of the Murder and Robbery Squad in Cap Town’s Police Service.
 Joubert, a shy, bear-sized man, is assailed by chronic grief over the loss of his wife, an undercover cop shot “in the line of duty.”
 Joubert’s newly appointed supervisor reluctantly assigns a murder case to him as his last chance to remain on the force and prove himself.

 The plot of DEAD BEFORE DYING roars along with a fabulous supporting cast that includes a serial killer using an antique German Mauser Broomhandle pistol to dispatch victims, a suave bank robber in multiple disguises (who might also be the serial killer), an over-sexed female teenager, a psychic imported from England, a lusty criminologist and an opera-loving psychologist who Joubert is forced to see for therapy, plus a number of colorful fellow policemen each with his own demons.
 Yes, Meyer is definitely a master storyteller with a sense of humor. in “fine” or “near fine” condition.